SimonLarsen/simonlarsen.github.io/pages/pandocs/index.md

 <div class="alert alert-info">
 <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span>
 This is a modernized version of the original Pan Docs.
-See <a href="http://bgb.bircd.org/pandocs.htm">http://bgb.bircd.org/pandocs.htm</a> for original.
+See <a href="http://bgb.bircd.org/pandocs.htm">http://bgb.bircd.org/pandocs.htm</a> for original version.
 </div>

     Everything You Always Wanted To Know About GAMEBOY*